emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 ## Collect Data

-First, I must collect some basic data about the attack, including the ownership and reputation of the IP adresses involved.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/6d741aa8-6e9c-465e-a52f-f50909b950e2" height="80%" width="80%"/>
 </br>
 </br>

-I searched the Endpoint Security tool to see if either of the IP addresses are owned by the internal network.
+I searched the Endpoint Security page to see if either of the IP addresses are owned by the internal network.
 * The destination IP address 172.16.17.18 is associated with WebServer1001.
 * The source IP address 167.99.169.17 did not return any results, indicating that it is outside the network.